ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-nsx-t-transit-gw.md

 # Architecture pattern for using Transit Gateway with a vCenter Server with NSX instance
 {: #arch-pattern-nsx-t-transit-gw}

 This architecture pattern presents hybrid cloud connectivity by using [{{site.data.keyword.tg_full}}](/docs/transit-gateway?topic=transit-gateway-about).
-This solution is applicable for NSX based {{site.data.keyword.vcf-auto-short}} instance, which is provisioned in {{site.data.keyword.cloud_notm}} classic infrastructure.
+This solution is applicable for VMware NSX-based {{site.data.keyword.vcf-auto-short}} instance, which is provisioned in {{site.data.keyword.cloud_notm}} classic infrastructure.
 This pattern requires a [gateway appliance](/docs/gateway-appliance?topic=gateway-appliance-about) or [gateway cluster](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-addl-clusters#vc_orderinginstance-addl-clusters-gate) with Juniper vSRX or other third-party device, which supports GRE.
-Ad of NSX 4.1, you can also use GRE tunnels with NSX.
+For NSX 4.1 and later, you can also use GRE tunnels with NSX.
 In this example, GRE tunnel is established between vSRX and a Transit GW Router in a specific Zone.
 NSX T0 advertises routes through vSRX (or other device) to Transit Gateway.

 ## Deploying Transit Gateway with vCenter Server and NSX
 {: #arch-pattern-nsx-t-transit-gw-overview}